Research Code Academy Bootcamp · Cohort 1 · 2026

 Frequently asked questions.

-We will still acknowledge every submission and explain why it was not selected for this cohort.
+We will acknowledge every submission and explain why it was not selected for this cohort.
 Some challenges may be held for future cohorts.
 We never ignore a submission.

 The solution is open-source and belongs to the community.
 The code is published publicly on GitHub.
 Anyone can use, adapt, or build on it.
 RCR does not retain commercial rights to any solution built during the bootcamp.